 Rebekah Demirel L.Ac.
 MPCC is the founder and director of Trauma Integration Programs, with more than a decade as an ambulance paramedic, twenty-two years as a paramedic trainer and fifteen years of mental health counseling experience, specializing in post-traumatic stress and critical incident stress.
 (Licensed in BC) She is also a licensed East Asian medicine practitioner and acupuncturist, practicing in Victoria, BC.
 Rebekah’s unique skill set and experience are informed by her own traumatic childhood and teen years spent on the street and in the foster care system, giving her a special familiarity and empathy for trauma and loss.

-Aleks Martin, MSW, LSWAIC, SUDP, MAP has a Master in Social Work from UW, has worked at numerous social service agencies in the area of substance use, public health, HIV/AIDS prevention, national trans* health, COVID-19 response and currently has a private practice focused on LGBTQI2+ People Of Color with particular interest in Asian/Pacific Islander Americans.
+Aleks Martin, MSW, LSWAIC, SUDP, MAP has a Master in Social Work from UW, has worked at numerous social service agencies in the area of substance use, public health, HIV/AIDS prevention, national trans* health, COVID-19 response, and currently has a private practice focused on LGBTQI2+ People Of Color with a particular interest in Asian/Pacific Islander Americans.

-Dr. Mauseth is a practicing clinical psychologist who sees patients at Snohomish Psychology Associates, teaches as a Senior Instructor at Seattle University and serves as a co-lead for the Behavioral Health Strike Team for the WA State Department of Health.
+Dr. Kira Mauseth is a practicing clinical psychologist who sees patients at Snohomish Psychology Associates, teaches as a Senior Instructor at Seattle University and serves as a co-lead for the Behavioral Health Strike Team for the WA State Department of Health.
 Her work and research interests focus on resilience, trauma and disaster behavioral health.
-She has worked extensively in Haiti with earthquake survivors, in Jordan with Syrian refugees and with first responders and health care workers throughout Puget Sound the United States.
+She has worked extensively in Haiti with earthquake survivors, in Jordan with Syrian refugees, and with first responders and health care workers throughout Puget Sound and the United States.
 She also conducts trainings with organizations and educational groups about disaster preparedness and resilience building within local communities.

 Provider Well-Being Resources